CX-PoC/phantom-token-pattern-poc/README.md

 Problems:

 - authkeeper need strict host, can it be wildcarded?
-- need to hardcode base64ed client secret in config.yaml/rules.yaml, can it be from anywhere else?
+- need to hardcode client secret in config.yaml/rules.yaml, can it be from anywhere else?

 Current Stuck issue:

-- Stuck at "access token is not active" error from Keycloak introspection endpoint
+- Stuck at "access token is not active" at the authkeeper to Keycloak introspection endpoint